TheCEDL/homework3/Report.md

 ## Discussion
 Although we thought that adding 2 layers would improve performance, The result are pretty bad.
 All the images tend to look similar to each other.
 There might be only 4 different scenes out of 64 images.
 Most of the images looks the same except for some minor color difference.
 The submitted images and the discrimia=nator we used are from version 1.
 We thought that there are too many parameters from version 2 that the generator take all the input to the best, one and only one vector space.
+The visulized result is shown below.
+1st row is the images generated from version 1.
+2nd row is from version 2.

+We can see that version 1 generate much more real images to human vision.

 ##Visualized Results
 <table border=1>